Aruna-2910/Alfido-Tech-Internship/Task1/README.md

 # Calculator Project

-      A simple yet functional GUI calculator built with Python and Tkinter.
-This project demonstrates basic arithmetic operations,calculation history,and a user-friendly interface.
+      A simple yet functional GUI calculator built with Python and Tkinter.This project demonstrates basic arithmetic operations,calculation history,and a user-friendly interface.

 **Features**

-  * Basic Arithmetic Operations: Perform addition,subtraction,multiplication,
+  * Basic Arithmetic Operations: Perform addition,subtraction,multiplication,and division.
-and division.

   * Calculation History : Save and view your calculation history.